AHK-just-me/Class_ImageButton/README.md

 		6     GuiColor    optional, needed for rounded buttons if you've changed the GUI background color:
 						  -  RGB integer value (0xRRGGBB) or HTML color name ("Red").
 							 Default: AHK default GUI background color
+        7     BorderColor optional, ignored for modes 0 (bitmap) and 7, color of the border:
+                          -  RGB integer value (0xRRGGBB) or HTML color name ("Red").
+        8     BorderWidth optional, ignored for modes 0 (bitmap) and 7, width of the border in pixels:
+                          -  Default: 1

 	If the the button has a caption it will be drawn above the bitmap.